-While respondents didn't necessarily understand what the different colors meant, they got the message that one home is energy efficient and the other is not, and the image prompted people to wonder what their home would look like with thermal imaging, and what kinds of improvements were made to make the home more energy efficient.
-Respondents had a visceral reaction to this image.
+Day 2: F 'hoto #3 Day 2: Photo #4 Day 2: Photo #5 Photo credit: Heat Seekers Photo credit: Russell Davies Photo credit: Shutterstock While respondents didn't ne the different colors meant, to one home is energy efficien the image prompted people home would look like with kinds of improvements wer more energy efficient. they got the message that t and the other is not, and t o wonder what their thermal imaging, and what Respondents had a visceral reaction to this image.
 It made them angry that this building is wasting so much energy.
 But, comments placed the blame squarely on the building owner.
 This image made people think about heat loss, but was less effective than the compare/contrast thermal image (Day 2: Photo 3) in conveying the value of energy efficiency.
-Day 2: Photo #6

-While this image made many people think about energy waste, respondents mostly indicated homeowners should be free to express themselves-and pay higher energy bills.
-This image stood out the most for the most number of participants out of the 21 images viewed.
+Day 2: Photo #6 Day 2: Photo #7 Day 2: Photo #8 Day 2: Photo #9 Photo credit: UK Daily Mail Photo credit: Tennessee Valley Authority Photo credit: Jupiterimages/Think Stock Photo credit: Shelley M. Shockley/Cleveland Public Power While this image made many people think about energy waste, respondents mostly indicated homeowners should be free to express themselves-and pay higher energy bills.
+This image stood out the most for the most number of participants out of the 21 images viewed .
 It hit home with participants who did not like to see money being wasted.
 This image prompted comments about how energy bills can be confusing and made people feel frustrated and confused.
 It evoked their own dislike of paying bills.
 But, it prompted few comments about energy efficiency.
 This image prompted mostly positive reactions along with questions about the business and how it managed to save so much energy.
 It could be improved with more explicit information about energy saving strategies and money saved.